KuangenZhang/HMM-decision-fusion/README.md

 You can test the present hmm, rnn, lstm, and gru model directly by running the file: main_offline.py

+We have also uploaded the code and data to the codeocean and prepared the environment to run the code.
+You can run the code online and reproduce the experiments easily without installing any packages.
+You can view and run the code on: https://codeocean.com/capsule/5201474/tree

 ## Run

 ```bash